HOME

 The Greenhouse Effect

-The gases below are known to trap heat effectively.
+The ones below are known to trap heat effectively.
 Their contributions to the greenhouse effect are shown, based on their concentrations (parts per billion) and adjusted for their heat retention characteristics. (calc. done by Fred Singer, atmospheric physicist)

 95.000% water vapour